Lie symmetry analysis of the two-Higgs-doublet model field equations: A proof of Proposition

 where

-represent the gauge bosons and where e.g.~$\mu \in \{0,1,2,3\}$ for $\mc{L}_4$ while $\mu=0$ for $\mc{L}_1$.
-Moreover, $T_\text{GB}$ is the sum of the kinetic terms of the gauge bosons given by \eqref{E:TGB}, which will be irrelevant for the proof of Proposition \ref{P:SimplifiedModel}, since we only will be considering scalar symmetries.
+represent the gauge bosons and where e.g.~$\mu \in \{0,1,2,3\}$ for $\mc{L}_4$ and $\mu=0$ for $\mc{L}_1$.
+Moreover, $T_\text{GB}$ is the sum of the kinetic terms of the gauge bosons given by \eqref{E:TGB}, which is irrelevant for the proof of Proposition \ref{P:SimplifiedModel}, because we only consider scalar symmetries.
 The relevant 1-prolongation of the scalar infinitesimal generator for the $d$-dimensional case is given by

 where we identify